aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 This analysis can be run with AiiDA v2+.
 One possibility to quickly get started is to use the [Quantum Mobile](https://quantum-mobile.readthedocs.io/) virtual machine.
 Currently the latest version is 24.04.0, which has `aiida-core` v2.4.3 available.

-You will also need to download the AiiDA archive `two_dimensional_database.aiida` from [the corresponding Materials Cloud Archive entry](https://archive.materialscloud.org/record/2024.157), which can also be done via wget:
+In addition, you will also need to download the AiiDA archive `two_dimensional_database.aiida` from [the corresponding Materials Cloud Archive entry](https://archive.materialscloud.org/record/2024.157), which can also be done via wget:

 ```bash
 $ wget 'https://archive.materialscloud.org/record/file?record_id=2396&filename=two_dimensional_database.aiida' -O two_dimensional_database.aiida